Windows Critical Structure Corruption blue screen error stop your work in its track? Here is how to get rid of this

 - Click on ‘Advanced options’ and select ‘Startup Repair’ and select the operating system.

 - This will restart the windows and start the diagnostic process And analyze the various settings, configuration options, and system files.

 - After That Restart windows and check if there is no more CRITICAL_STRUCTURE_CORRUPTION BSOD.

 Repair Corrupted System Files With DISM and Sfc Utility

-If the problem started After recent windows 10 Upgrade, there is chance system files get corrupted, missing during the upgrade process.
+If the problem started After recent windows 10 Upgrade, there is chance system files get corrupted, or missing during the upgrade process.
 We recommend Run DISM (Deployment Image Servicing and Management ) command that repairs the System image and SFC Utility to restore missing corrupted system files.

 Note: If Windows unable to start normally Due to frequent BSOD, We recommend boot into safe mode ( a diagnostic mode of a computer operating system, only allows essential system programs and services to start up at boot and allow to perform troubleshooting steps. )

 - Type cmd on the start menu search

 - Right-click on the command prompt, select run as administrator

 - Type the following command, and then press Enter.
 It may take several minutes for the command operation to be completed.

 dism.exe /online /cleanup-image /restorehealt

 - After you get the message “The operation completed successfully” type the command sfc/scannow and press the enter key.

 - This will start scanning for corrupted missing system files if found any, SFC utility automatically restores them from a compressed folder located %WinDir%\System32\dllcache.

 - Restart windows normally, After 100% complete the scanning process and check there is no more BSOD error.

 Check Memory Errors using the Memory Diagnostic Tool

 As mentioned before, one of the possible causes for this problem is faulty hardware, such as a corrupted memory module.
 Run the built-in Memory diagnostic tool, to identify if memory causing the problem.

 - Press Windows + R, type mdsched.exe and press Enter.